Classes

 Inheritance

 TypeScript supports inheritance, allowing a new class (known as a subclass) to derive from an existing class (superclass).
-The extends
+The extends keyword facilitates this.

 When a subclass extends a superclass, it inherits all properties and methods.
 However, it can also: